alewin/koci-blog/content/posts/2019-12-02-google-maps-optimization/index.md

 ### Session

-Sessions allow you to uniquely identify requests to the `AutocompleteService` and pay a one-time fee, independent of the number of characters entered.
+Sessions allow to uniquely identify requests to the `AutocompleteService` and pay a one-time fee, independent of the number of characters entered.

 **Price:**